Hiring in the Hospitality Industry

 • Ask the right questions.
 There are many different types of questions that you could ask your applicants to learn about their skills, goals, personality, etc. Some types of questions we like asking include:

 As mentioned before, hotels and restaurants are people-serving industries.
-Therefore, your new hire must impress you and your guests!
-Finding the right person doesn’t have to be challenging.
-Bringing other team members into the hiring process can be helpful to make sure the candidate is a good fit within your current team.
+Therefore, your new hire must impress you and your guests while fitting into your existing team.
+When appropriate, bringing other team members into the hiring process can be helpful to make sure the candidate is a good fit overall.

 Discuss Your Hiring Needs